Thursday 18 August 2016

 They're also recommended for kids and pregnant women.

-The ideal way to eat sardines is fresh from the sea and grilled in the open air alongside the Mediterranean.
+The ideal way to eat sardines is fresh from the sea and grilled in the open air alongside the Mediterranean Sea.

 Most of us, however, have to rely on tinned.
 Supermarket own-brand are pretty good whether in tomato sauce for the frugal, in olive oil, or in artisanal glass jars or tins containing small fish and extra-virgin olive oil.

-Whatever your choice, sardines make great instant meals: squashed on toast with a bit of melted or creamy cheese or alongside a side salad.
-They're good for you.
+Whatever your choice, sardines make great instant meals: squashed on toast with a bit of melted or creamy cheese, alongside a side salad or in an unusally tasty salad.

 This 67 recipe is different.
 The fish are mashed with mustard and rolled into rich higher-fibre scone dough.
 Pretty and scrumptious, they are great as an afternoon snack or providing a hit of protein alongside vegetable soups.